Post: AI vs. Traditional Employee Retention in Retail (2026): Which Cuts Turnover Faster?

 Traditional Retention Program Costs

-• Third-party engagement survey platforms (annual licensing)
+• Third-party engagement survey platform licensing

 • Stay bonus budgets and recognition programs